Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Interaction Matrices and Structure Factors

+using \cref{apx_eq:fourier-transform}.
+Due to the sublattice structure, this quantity is a tensor at each wavevector $\bq$, which contains the full information about the spin correlations.
+Structure factors are a contraction of this tensor with a form factor to obtain one scalar value per $\bq$.
+The simplest is the spin structure factor, defined as

+Note that this structure factor depends on the choice of unit cell as it is defined in terms of the gauge-dependent quantities $S_i^z$.
+Furthermore, because the form factor is $\bq$-independent, this structure factor may not fully reflect the angular dependence of the correlation tensor.
+This is the case for the X-cube fracton spin liquid discussed in \cref{sec:fracton_CSL}, which has nodal line singularities with quadrupolar angular dependence---the spin structure factor only exposes two-fold pinch points at the zone centers and exhibits smooth behavior along the nodal lines.

-The neutrons are scattered by the magnetic field produced by the local Ising moments $\bm{\mu}_i\propto S_i\hat{\bm{z}}_i$ of the ions in the lattice.
+Exposing the angular dependence requires the introduction of a $\bq$-dependent form factor.
+Such a form factor appears naturally in neutron scattering experiments---neutrons are scattered by the divergence-free magnetic field produced by the local Ising magnetic moments $\bm{\moment}_i\propto S_i\hat{\bm{z}}_i$ of the ions in the lattice~\cite{loveseyPolarizationEffectsMagnetic1987}.
+We define the dimensionless moment-moment correlation tensor,

+which is independent of the gauge choices of quantization axes.
 For unpolarized neutrons, the scattering cross section is proportional to